The Importance of Keeping a Parenting Journal in a Child Custody Disputes

 Engaging in a child custody battle is frustrating and emotionally draining.
 Keeping a journal can help you to feel more in control and improve your negotiating position.
 The journal can provide a wealth of information to your attorney increasing his or her efficiency and ability to build a strong case.

 Keeping a journal may at first appear to be a substantial chore.
 However, once you establish a routine, journaling often becomes second nature.
 You may never find yourself in a situation requiring reliance on the journal, but if you are well prepared by diligently maintaining a daily record, you will increase your chances of prevailing in a custody dispute.
-If you have a child custody dispute, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+If you have a child custody dispute, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.